 “It was great to see how other schools interpreted the exact same case based on the region.
 It helps validate your process and see what works.
 We had the right approach, but just had to refine it and make it more streamlined.”

 The students were selected to represent SPPGA after winning an internal case contest held in the school.
 Opportunities for students to practice policy-making skills in a competitive environment are encouraged by SPPGA: students are coached through the process by SPPGA Professors and competition costs are paid for by the school.

 “Through this experience, I enhanced my research, analytical and collaboration skills.
 We communicated effectively and met every single day to pitch ideas and receive feedback from policy experts.
 I also relied heavily on content from my MPPGA classes to understand the case and apply it to the policy cycle process.”

-Find out more about other conferences and competitions attended my MPPGA students on our Experiential Learning page.
+Find out more about MPPGA student participation in other conferences and competitions on Experiential Learning.